 A person may be dissatisfied with a previous facelift for a number of reasons.
-This dissatisfaction can lead to extreme self-consciousness with the way that person looks, negating one of the main reasons facelifts are undertaken in the first place.
-Our board certified plastic surgeon, Dr. Mark E. Richards, can often help by revisiting the previous facelift and correcting the problems brought on by it.
+This dissatisfaction can lead to frustration and self-consciousness about that person’s appearance, negating the main reason facelifts are undertaken in the first place.
+Our board certified plastic surgeon can often help by evaluating the previous facelift and correcting the problems neglected or brought on by it.
 Dr. Richards utilizes the most advanced techniques available and remains at the forefront of his field for this procedure.
 He has helped many patients address unwanted effects from an imperfect facelift and restore their appearance with lasting results.

-When a proper facelift is performed using the traditional technique, sagging features of the lower face are tightened upwards, not backwards, toward the ear.
-This rejuvenating effect, created by re-suspending the deeper tissues, is coupled with the elimination of excess skin, which creates a more youthful aesthetic to the lower third of the face.
-Problems arise with facelift techniques that are not designed to address issues that arise in the mid-facial features, particularly the cheeks and eyelids.
+When a proper facelift is performed using the traditional technique, sagging features of the lower face are tightened upwards as well as behind the ear.
+This rejuvenating effect, created by re-suspending the deeper tissues, is coupled with the elimination of excess skin in order to create a more youthful aesthetic to the lower third of the face.
+Problems often arise with facelift techniques that are not designed to address issues that arise in the mid-facial features, particularly the cheeks and eyelids.
 These features tend to droop due to aging.
 A traditional facelift – which attempts to pull these features, can actually cause a distorted appearance.
 With the natural aging process, the mid-facial features are pulled down by gravity, which can ultimately lead to mid-facial incongruity if they were not addressed at the same time as a facelift.
 In other words, mid-facial features will look much older than lower facial features.
 This result can even occur if the facelift was properly performed.
 A revision facial rejuvenation procedure, such as a cheek lift, may be necessary in order to reverse these effects.